 The drawback, of course, is that the buyer could fail to make payments.
 If the seller still has a mortgage on the home and fails to make their mortgage payments because of this, the lender could foreclose on the home, leaving both the buyer and seller out of luck.

 Possibly the least satisfying answer to this question, but still a viable one, is patience.
 Spend a year or two saving as much money as you can, and you might find yourself able to qualify for a mortgage and afford buying a home more easily.

 Bottom line: Is rent-to-own a good idea?

-Rent-to-own agreements may make sense for buyers who are certain that they’ll qualify for a mortgage and can keep the rental limit to a shorter period.
+Rent-to-own agreements might make sense for buyers who are certain that they’ll qualify for a mortgage and can keep the lease limited to a shorter period of time.
 This can be an ideal path for those who are on track to pay down other debt and improve their credit scores, or those who need to wait until they have a longer employment history to qualify for a mortgage.

 Still, purchasing a home through a rent-to-own arrangement comes with risks and expenses that you probably wouldn’t have in a traditional home purchase.